openebs/openebs/contribute/design/proposal-cstor-orchestration.md

              ports:
              - containerPort: 3260
                protocol: TCP
-             volumeMounts:
-             - name: cstor-ctrl-istgt-config-map
-               mountPath: /etc/istgt/istgt.conf
              resources: {}
+           - name: pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-ctrl-mgmt
+             image: openebs/m-cstor-mgmt:0.7.0
+             args:
+             - --volume-cr
+             - pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-volume
+             command:
+             - launch
+             ports:
+             - containerPort: 9500
+               protocol: TCP
+             resources: {}
+             resources: {}
            - name: pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-ctrl-exporter
              image: openebs/m-exporter:0.7.0
              ports:
              - containerPort: 9500
                protocol: TCP
              resources: {}
-           volumes:
-           - name: cstor-ctrl-istgt-config-map
-             configMap:
-               defaultMode: 420
-               name: pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-ctrl-config-map
        ```
        The resources{} will be filled based on the resource (cpu, mem) requests and limits given in the Volume Policies associated with PVC.
 If nothing has been provided, Kubernetes will assign default values depending on the node resources.
 Please refer to the [Kubernetes Resource Limits and Request](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#resource-requests-and-limits-of-pod-and-container).

-   * maya-apiserver will create the OV cStorReplicas as follows:
+   * maya-apiserver will create the OV CStorVolumeReplicas as follows:
      * Query for the storage pools matching the given pool name in the PVC and pick up a subset of pools (based on the replica-count of the PVC).
-     * For each replica, maya-apiserver will create - cStorReplica CRD.
-This cStorReplica CRD will contain:
+     * For each replica, maya-apiserver will create - CStorVolumeReplica CR.
+This CStorVolumeReplica CR will contain:
-       - cStorPool (unique id like _7b99e406-1260-11e8-aa43-00505684eb2e_)
+       - CStorPool (unique id like _7b99e406-1260-11e8-aa43-00505684eb2e_)
        - Unique Name ( an hash will be suffixed to the PVC name like - _pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-rep-9440ab_
        - Required capacity (obtained from PVC or StorageClass or default value)
        - OV cStorService IP (obtained from cStorService _(pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-ctrl-service)_ CluserIP )

-       The YAML for the cStorReplica is as follows:
+       The YAML for the CStorVolumeReplica is as follows:
        ```
        apiVersion: openebs.io/v1alpha1
-       kind: cStorReplica
+       kind: CStorVolumeReplica
        metadata:
          name: pvc-ee171da3-07d5-11e8-a5be-42010a8001be-cstor-rep-9440ab
          poolguid: 7b99e406-1260-11e8-aa43-00505684eb2e
        spec:
          cstor-controller-ip: <ip-address>
+         vol-name: demo-vol
          capacity: 5G
        ```

-    * The cstor-sidecar (spc-7b99e406-1260-11e8-aa43-00505684eb2e-pool-mgmt) running in the cStorPool(7b99e406-1260-11e8-aa43-00505684eb2e), will watch on the cStorReplica CRD for creating the zVol and associating itself with the OV cStorController.
-The cstor-sidecar will only be allowed to update the cStorReplica CRD, it SHOULD NOT create/delete cStorReplica CRD.
+    * The cstor-sidecar (spc-7b99e406-1260-11e8-aa43-00505684eb2e-pool-mgmt) running in the CStorPool(7b99e406-1260-11e8-aa43-00505684eb2e), will watch on the CStorVolumeReplica CR for creating the zVol and associating itself with the OV cStorController.
+The cstor-sidecar will only be allowed to update the CStorVolumeReplica CR, it SHOULD NOT create/delete CStorVolumeReplica CR.

 ### Design Considerations
 The previous two sections have laid out the workflow for a successful pool and volume creation.
 As part of the workflow, several cases need to be considered like:
-- Node hosting the cStorPool is down or not reachable.
+- Node hosting the CStorPool is down or not reachable.
 - Node hosting the cStorContainer is running out of resources and cStorContainer is evicted
-- Node hosting the cStorPool is restarted
+- Node hosting the CStorPool is restarted
-- OpenEBS Volume with replica count = 1 and cStorPool is restarted.
+- OpenEBS Volume with replica count = 1 and CStorPool is restarted.
 - OpenEBS Volume with replica count = 3 and case where 1 of the 3 replica nodes, 2 of 3 replica nodes and 3 or 3 replica nodes are down
 - All nodes are down and are restarted one by one
 - OpenEBS Volume (PVC) is accidentally deleted and user wants to get the data stored in the volume back.
 - OpenEBS Volume data needs to be backed up or restored from a backup.
-- cStorPool has a capacity of 100G and volumes are created adding up to more than 100G
+- CStorPool has a capacity of 100G and volumes are created adding up to more than 100G
-- One of the disks of the cStorPool is showing high latency
+- One of the disks of the CStorPool is showing high latency
 -

+## Implementation Plan

+### Current

+### Future
+- User should be able to specify required values for the features available on the CStorPool and CStorVolumeReplica like compression, block size, deduplication, etc. This has to be aligned with the VolumePolicies and VolumeUpdatePolicies being implemented in OpenEBS 0.6 and 0.7 respectively.